-- Up to 3 years license suspension with an Ignition Interlock device installed when you regain driving privileges.
+- Up to a 3-year license suspension with an Ignition Interlock device installed when you regain driving privileges

 Should I Fight my Second Offense OUI Charge in Court?

-That is the most common question people ask when they find themselves facing a drunk driving charge for a second time – should I go to trial?
+That is the most common question people ask when they find themselves facing a drunk driving charge for a second time – should I fight the case and go to trial?